-Penalties that arise from application of payments intended multiple rates assessments but use one valuation number as a banking reference instead of one payment per rating unit as stipulated on the rates assessment invoice when paying rates to Council may be remitted at the discretion of the Senior Rates Officer who amongst other matters will consider the frequency of this occurrence.
+Penalties that arise from application of payments intended for multiple rates assessments but use one valuation number as a banking reference instead of one payment per rating unit as stipulated on the rates assessment invoice when paying rates to Council may be remitted at the discretion of the Senior Rates Officer who amongst other matters will consider the frequency of this occurrence.

 Application for remission of penalty must be in writing to the Rates Officer, or in the case of volumetric water charges, the Water Billing Officer.

-Remission of Uniform Annual Charges and Fixed Charge Targeted Rates for Rating Units.
+Remission of Uniform Annual Charges and Fixed Charge Targeted Rates for Rating Units in Common Ownership.

-The objective is to prevent a ratepayer paying several uniform annual charges and fixed charge targeted rates on land where the land is contiguous. or separated only by a road, railway, drain, water race, river, or stream
+The objective is to prevent a ratepayer paying several uniform annual charges and fixed charge targeted rates on land owned by the same person or persons and used jointly as a single unit and where the land is contiguous. or separated only by a road, railway, drain, water race, river, or stream as per Section 20 of the Local Government (Rating) Act 2002.